storesafe/cordova-sqlite-storage/README.md

 ## Announcements

+- Self-test functions to verify proper installation and operation of this plugin
 - Windows 8.1/Windows Phone 8.1/Windows 10 version is available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (with pre-populated database support) and [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) (with WP8 support).
 - More explicit `openDatabase` and `deleteDatabase` `iosDatabaseLocation` option
 - Added simple sql batch query function
-- Added echo test function to verify installation of this plugin
 - All iOS operations are now using background processing (reported to resolve intermittent problems with cordova-ios@4.0.1)
 - Published [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist) and [brodybits / Cordova-troubleshooting-guide](https://github.com/brodybits/Cordova-troubleshooting-guide)
 - A version with support for web workers is available (with a different licensing scheme) at: [litehelpers / cordova-sqlite-workers-evfree](https://github.com/litehelpers/cordova-sqlite-workers-evfree)